 Another prominent Norwegian-based Islamist group is Rawti Shax, a Sunni Muslim terrorist network that also maintains cells in other European countries including Germany, Greece, Italy and the United Kingdom, as well as Iran, Iraq, and Syria.
 It seeks the establishment of a caliphate in the Kurdish Region of Iraq (KRI) and the implementation of sharia.
-Its leader is the “celebrity jihadist” Mullah Krekar, a U.S.- and U.N.-sanctioned terrorist who found sanctuary in Norway as a Kurdish refugee and subsequently threatened the country’s future Prime Minister Erna Solberg.
+Its leader is the “celebrity jihadist” Mullah Krekar, a U.S.- and U.N.-sanctioned terrorist who found sanctuary in Norway as a Kurdish refugee and subsequently threatened the country’s Prime Minister Erna Solberg.
 In 2012, Krekar was sentenced to five years imprisonment for making repeated death threats against Norwegian politicians and the Kurdish people, and was released early in January 2015.
 In November 2015, 13 members of Krekar’s organization—as well as Krekar himself—were arrested in Norway, Italy, and Britain.
 The suspects are accused of recruiting for ISIS, and their sentences still pending.
 (Sources: NBC News, CBS News, Terrorism Research & Analysis Consortium, Reuters)

-While “Norway seems an unlikely place for Islamist extremism… [and] does not have radical mosques,” at least 60 fighters from Norway have travelled to Syria and Iraq, some of which have even assumed leadership positions with ISIS.
-According to the Etterretningstjenesten (Norwegian Intelligence Service or E-tjenesten) that figure was 150 as of the start of 2015.
+While “Norway seems an unlikely place for Islamist extremism… [and] does not have radical mosques,” approximately 100 fighters from Norway have traveled to Syria and Iraq, some of which have even assumed leadership positions with ISIS.
+According to the Norwegian Intelligence Service (Etterretningstjenesten or E-tjenesten or NIS) that figure was 150 as of the start of 2015.
 The Soufan Group issued an official figure of 81 by October 2015.
 In fall 2017, the PST registered its last attempt to join ISIS in Syria and Iraq.
 As of February 2019, approximately 30 Norwegian foreign fighters remain in the conflict area, but are unlikely to return to Norway.
 These numbers are fewer than other Nordic countries but not insignificant for a country of only 5 million that is known for its political tranquility.
 According to a September 2016 PST report, one in every five radicalized Muslim is a convert to Islam.
 Approximately 90 percent are not ethnically Norwegian, and 61 percent immigrated to Norway as children or youths.
 While the vast majority of radicalized Norwegians are young men, the Internet has apparently also facilitated the phenomenon of “a larger number of women…becoming more active members of the extreme Islamist Oslofjord milieu.”
-The report also noted that almost three-fourths of radicalized individuals started their radicalization following the start of the Syria conflict, and warned of a “large potential for radicalisation also in the future...”
-(Sources: New York Review of Books, Washington Post, U.S. Department of State, Soufan Group, Politiets Sikkerhets-Tjeneste)
+The report also noted that almost three-fourths of radicalized individuals started their radicalization following the start of the Syria conflict, and warned of a “large potential for radicalisation also in the future….”
+(Sources: New York Review of Books, Washington Post, Soufan Group, U.S. Department of State, Politiets Sikkerhetstjeneste, Russia Today, Norwegian Government)

 Norwegians fighting for the ISIS were radicalized in the Profetens Ummah.